zengtianyu1215/SimpleClock/README.md

 ![avatar](https://raw.githubusercontent.com/zengtianyu1215/SimpleClock/master/SamplePic/Screen%20Shot%202018-01-27%20at%2014.59.20.png)
 <center>Timer in SimpleClock</center>

+And in Timer, I designed a Progressbar to show the position of the time.
+What's more, if you input the time like 100 seconds, the Timer will correct the mistake automatically.
 This functions can be called by clicking SimpleClock->Timer or SimpleClock->Stopwatch.
 These windows are also with the design features.
 You can use it as your working timer or life stopwatch.
 <br>